Kluang High School

 Kluang High School (Malay: Sekolah Tinggi Kluang) is a public secondary school in Kluang, Johor, Malaysia.
 It is situated opposite Kluang Police Station, near the Kluang District Education Office and is less than two kilometres away from the town centre.

 An all-boys primary school at inception, it is now a co-educational secondary school with hostel facilities.

 School Name

-Founded as Government English School (colloquially known as G.E.S.), Kluang, it was renamed Secondary English School (colloquially known as S.E.S.) in 1958.
+Founded as Government English School (colloquially known by its initials GES), Kluang, it was renamed Secondary English School (colloquially known by its initials SES) in 1958.

 The inaugural Form Six commenced in 1978 and the school name was changed - to assume its current name - on 3 March 1980.

 The Beginning

 The then Johore state government published a request for tender for the construction of GES in December 1937.

 Construction of the two-storeyed concrete building with multiple classrooms, an assembly hall, tuck shop and gardeners' quarters started in 1938.
 Reports on the construction cost ranged from $83,000 (Straits dollar) to $170,000.